 Straten currently offers 30 guitar lessons at JamPlay, with 30 intermediate lessons.

 Use the tabs below to learn more or subscribe for unlimited access to all artists and courses.

 The impressive yet elusive technique of sweep picking.
 To play it correctly, it takes a certain amount of skill, but also a certain amount of understanding in how the instrument works with your hands.
 Enter Straten Marshall.
 Straten is one of the foremost experts and masters of this technique found in the guitar world today.
-JamPlay welcomes him as he starts at the very beginning - from an understanding of the technique, proper hand placement, proper muting to explaining and exploring a myriad of arpeggio configurations.
-If this technique has eluded you, Straten will start from the very beginning, and help you build your sweep picking technique into one of the most useful tools in your arsenal!
+JamPlay welcomes him as he starts at the very beginning — from an understanding of the technique, proper hand placement, proper muting to explaining and exploring a myriad of arpeggio configurations.
+If this technique has eluded you, Straten will help you build your sweep picking technique into one of the most useful tools in your arsenal!

 Join Straten as he gives us an overview of his course.
 Learn what to expect, from hand positioning and muting, to simple then complex arpeggio patterns.

 Just what is sweep picking anyway?